How Important Is

 A checking account is one of the most liquid bank accounts that allows you to deposit and withdraw money for everyday needs with ease.
 Customers are given personal checks and a debit card to take out cash or make transfers to other accounts.

 Most people have at least one checking account because it allows them to make unlimited withdrawals and deposits, though the amount is often capped at about $2,500.
 Because checking accounts tend to have lower interest rates than savings accounts, people usually use them to make daily transactions.

 Savings accounts allow you to earn interest on deposits that you don’t plan on using anytime soon.
 Banks generally offer annual percentage yields (APY) of between 0.06% and 1.00% that customers can accrue as compound interest over years.
 Unlike checking accounts, they do not allow you to write checks.
 They may also have limits on the number of withdrawals that can be made each month.

 Most people use savings accounts to create emergency funds or put aside some of their money for future goals, such as saving up for a mortgage deposit.

 A credit card account gives you a line of credit that can be used to make purchases without having to spend your personal deposits upfront.
 Each time a credit card is used, a credit card balance is accrued which needs to be paid off each month.

 People who use credit cards say that it’s safer and more convenient than cash.
 Credit cards allow them to make major purchases that can be paid back later in installments.
 They also give customers zero liability, protecting them against theft and fraud.

-How Can I Get Started with Investing for the Future?
+How Can I Get Started Investing for the Future?